 Assembly within these facilities also allows for greater control, offering reassurances around the quality and safety of key building features.
 Pre-fabricated components are manufactured in tightly controlled environments where order and process are paramount, overseen by highly skilled professionals.

 A modular construction can deliver anywhere from a 30-50% reduction in build time.
 Efficiencies come from works happening concurrently, such as a frame being fabricated and assembled off-site while groundworks are completed on-site.

-And as the pandemic has made many more businesses focus on worker wellbeing, off-site methods deliver benefits to staff.
+As the pandemic has made many more businesses focus on worker wellbeing, off-site methods deliver benefits to staff.
 Fewer activities or trades on-site contributes to tidier and more efficient workspaces, improving productivity and wellbeing scores.

-As the construction sector works towards its net zero targets, modular buildings can reduce emissions at both construction and operation stages.
-Off-site assembly reduces CO2 emissions through fewer vehicles travelling to and from a development, reducing deliveries by up to 90% to use up to 67% less energy than traditional developments.
+As the construction sector works towards its net zero targets, modular buildings can reduce emissions at both the construction and operation stages.
+Off-site assembly reduces CO2 emissions through fewer vehicles travelling to and from development, reducing deliveries by up to 90% to use up to 67% less energy than traditional developments.

 When the benefits are so significant it’s clear to see why work is underway to make modular construction part of the new normal.
 It’s being pushed from the very top too.
 The government this year established a Modern Methods of Construction (MMC) taskforce, set to accelerate the delivery of MMC homes, with one such method being modular builds.

-So the question is no longer ‘what is the future of modular construction?’.
+So the question is no longer ‘What is the future of modular construction?’.
 Modular is the future of construction.